-Once you reach the summit, it would be rude not to reward yourself with one of their specialty cocktails, such as the “Mad Ting,” a rum infused drink with passion fruit and grapefruit.
-Food wise, a top pick is the confit duck leg.
-After dinner, you can have a nightcap on the terrace and watch the city lights go by.
+Once you reach the summit, it would be rude not to reward yourself with one of their specialty cocktails, such as the “Mad Ting,” a rum-infused drink with passion fruit and grapefruit.
+Food-wise, a top pick is the confit duck leg.
+After dinner, you can have a nightcap on the terrace and watch the city lights.
 Booking in advance is recommended.

 Luncheonette at NCAD

 € | Lunchtime Cafeteria | Takeaway | Dine-in | Thomas Street

 You can’t get more under the radar than Luncheonette.
 Started by Dublin-based artist, Jenny Moran, the premise of this restaurant is “placemaking, comfort, and shared experiences.”
 As it operates in the basement of The National College of Art and Design, the food is all subsidized—meaning that you won’t pay more than €4 for a dish.

 Health-conscious visitors will relish what’s on offer here.
 Think of Indian dahl and coconut soup, samosa burgers, “butterless” butternut squash cake, and tofu noodle pots.
 You somehow walk away feeling like you’ve been good to mother earth.

 Address: 100 – 108 Thomas Street, Dublin

 €€ | Irish Food | Dine-in | Family Friendly | Stephen’s Green